CinchSeal | 23b Roland Avenue, Mount Laurel, NJ 08054 | Phone: 1-856-662-5162

-Our 7500 Series CinchSeals are designed for zero maintenance due to the unique self-adjusting design.
-These are ideal for industrial screw conveyors, bucket elevators, and similar bulk solid applications.
+Our 7500 Series CEMA rotary shaft seals are designed for zero maintenance due to their unique self-adjusting design.
+These seals are ideal for industrial screw conveyors, bucket elevators, and similar bulk solid applications.

-The 7500 Series consumes 30% less power than packing seals and will not undercut shafts.
-Fully assembled and possessing a rugged modular design, our 7500 Series industrial seals will not leak to foul bearings or contaminate processing areas.
+The 7500 Series consumes 30% less power than packing seals, and will not undercut shafts.
+Fully assembled and possessing a rugged modular design, our 7500 Series industrial seals will not leak due to foul bearings or contaminate processing areas.

-The 7500 Series Shaft Seals offered in two different versions: the 7550 which is for most powder applications and the 7520 version for slurries or very abrasive applications.
+The 7500 Series Shaft Seals are offered in two different versions: the 7550 for use in most powder applications, and the 7520 for slurries or very abrasive applications.
 The key component of the 7500 rotary shaft seal design is the solid elastomer, which is made from FDA approved silicone and can handle temperatures up to 400F degrees.
 The elastomer is molded slightly smaller than the shaft size so that an interference fit is achieved.
 It is this tight fit that seals the shaft, which stops material from migrating past, and drives the two rotating faces called “rotor cups”.
 The rotating rotor cups compressed against the two stationary stator plates is what creates the primary seal that stops product leakage.
-These dynamic seals are also air purged at 5 to7 PSI above any pressure in the vessel to assist in maintaining a positive seal.
+These dynamic seals are also air purged at 5 to 7 PSI above any pressure in the vessel to assist in maintaining a positive seal.

-The fact that the 7500 air purge seal turns with the shaft is a major benefit for customers.
-Because rope packing is stationary and the shaft is turning through it, it can score and damages the shaft; which can lead to a big expense when you have to replace the shaft.
-With CinchSeal, the internal seal elements turn with the shaft and shaft damage is eliminated.
+The air purged 7500 series seal turns with the shaft, providing a major benefit to customers.
+Alternative sealing options like rope packing remain stationary while the shaft is turning, which can score and damages the shaft.
+This can lead to expensive maintenance when you have to replace the shaft.
+With CinchSeal, the internal seal elements turn with the shaft, thereby eliminating the risk of shaft damage.